 What Modern Science Says

-Modern nutrition science finds NO evidence that mango and milk together is harmful:
+Modern nutrition science finds NO evidence that mango and milk together is harmful.
+A review of food combining myths in Critical Reviews in Food Science and Nutrition found no clinical basis for "incompatible food" claims:

 - Mango milkshake and mango lassi are consumed by millions daily without ill effects